“None of Us Were Trained How to Be Good Parents:” An ADHD Guide to Behavior Therapy

 [Take This Self-Test: Could Your Child Have Oppositional Defiant Disorder?]

 2. Give clear commands.

 First, say your child’s name to make sure you have his attention.
 Then tell him exactly what you want him to do.
 If you’re in the checkout line at the grocery store, for instance, you might say, “Steve, stand next to me and do not touch anything.”
 It’s not enough to tell your child to “be good,” because he may not know what that entails.
 Finally, state the consequences for disobeying the command — and always follow through.

 3. Don’t expect perfection.

 Strike a balance between praising your child and offering criticism.
-A good rule of thumb is to praise your child for doing something well at least five times as often as you criticize bad behavior.
+A good rule of thumb is to praise your child for doing something well at three to five times as often as you criticize bad behavior.